yuksek/snake.js/README.md

 # snake.js

 snake.js is a chrome extension where you can start playing snake game on any webpage you want.
+It's in unpacked extension state in this repository.

 ## rules
   - for every 10 seconds you earn ```+1``` points.